Are you happy with your Pinterest result?

-I know your answer must be NO. Otherwise, you wouldn’t be here.
+I know your answer must be NO. Otherwise, you won’t be here.

 We all know, Pinterest is a great platform to drive tons of traffic to your blog.
-Using this traffic, you can get e-mail subscribers, affiliate sales, clients etc.
+Using this traffic, you can get e-mail subscribers, affiliate sales, clients as well.

-But there is only one problem which many of them (including me) lack, “how to attract those traffic to your blog”.
+But there is only one problem which many of them (including me but not now) lack, “how to attract Pinterest traffic to your blog”.
 I always sucked on Pinterest.
 If you watch my earlier pins, you would probably laugh.

 I always thought that Pinterest isn’t for me cause I was desperately trying my hands on Pinterest for almost 6 months without seeing any progress.
 Yes, for 6 months.

 All I got was 3-4 visitors per day.
 Sometimes it went up to 10 visitors, but that was it.
 During all these struggles, I learned a few things about Pinterest.

 Firstly, if you share your pin with your followers or group boards, all of them won’t see your pin.
 It’s not like the Facebook group where sharing your content can be seen by all the members.

 Pinterest is a different thing which totally works differently.